Home » Budapest » Szechenyi Baths tickets

 The spa party at the iconic Széchenyi Thermal Spa is one of the best ways to experience Budapest’s unique spa culture.

-This ticket gets you to access the party that starts at 9.30 pm and goes on till 2 pm in water temperatures of around 34-38 celsius.
+This ticket gets you access to the party that starts at 9.30 pm and goes on till 2 pm in water temperatures of around 34-38 degrees Celsius.

 Széchenyi spa party happens only on Saturday nights and is unsuitable for kids under 18 years old.